CONSTITUTION

 10. For greater certainty, definitions include other grammatical forms of the same words and those words will be given a corresponding meaning.

-11. In accordance with the Society’s usual practice, the pronoun ‘they’ shall be used in place of he or she in these Bylaws.
+11. In accordance with the Society’s gender-neutral practice, the pronoun ‘they’ shall be used in place of he or she in these Bylaws.

 12. “Incoming students” means any person who has received an admissions offer from UVic that is currently valid and who has not accepted an admissions offer from another institution.